art19/chef-netuitive/CONTRIBUTING.md

 ### What we do now
 1. Ensure that version has been bumped with semantic versioning (see Makefile)

-1. Ensure that the CHNAGELOG has been updated
+1. Ensure that the CHANGELOG has been updated

 1. Create a git tag for the version (see Makefile)